liuchengxu/space-vim/README.md

 ln -s ~/.space-vim/init.vim ~/.config/nvim/init.vim
 ```

-:exclamation: When layers enabled at first time, you need to run `:PlugInstall` to install related plugins.
+:exclamation: When layers enabled at first time, you need to run `:PlugInstall` to install relevant plugins.

 ## Customize

 You can use `.spacevim` in your home directory to customize space-vim, where you can enable existing layers, add your extra plugins and private configuration.

 ```vim
 " Put layers you want to enable as well as extra private plugins